How to 3D Scan Your Home

 Matterport link

-Matterport users — just paste your share link, no file needed.
+Already have a Matterport tour of your home?
+Just paste the share link, no file needed.

 Preferred

-• Polycam: Export → OBJ (zip) with textures.
-(Pro tier required for OBJ.)
+• Polycam (no LiDAR iPhone): Export → OBJ (zip) with textures.
+(Pro tier required for OBJ; free tier can export GLB.)

-• Matterport: Just share the link — no export needed.
+• Already have a Matterport tour?
+Just share the link — no export needed.

 Troubleshooting